WWE Bad Blood (2003): Preliminary matches

 When the pay-per-view began, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) faced Rodney Mack and Christopher Nowinski.
 The Dudleyz initially dominated the match and executed the Wassup? on Nowinski.
 During the match, Theodore Long, Mack and Nowinski's manager, verbally distracted D-Von, resulting in D-Von punching Long and distracting the referee.
 Nowinski hit Bubba with a face mask that he wore.
 After the referee placed his attention to the match, Nowiniski pinned Bubba for the win.

-After the tag team match, Steve Austin defeated Eric Bischoff in the first contest in the "Redneck Triathlon", a belching contest.
+After the tag team match, Stone Cold Steve Austin defeated Eric Bischoff in the first contest in the "Redneck Triathlon", a belching contest.

 The second match was Scott Steiner versus Test in which the winner would earn the managing services of Stacy Keibler.
 In the early stages, both competitors wrestled inconclusively until Steiner performed a Belly to belly suplex on Test.
 Test attempted to hit Steiner with a chair but the chair hit Test.
 Steiner performed the Steiner Flatliner to win the match and Keibler's managing services.

 In the next match, Christian faced Booker T for the Intercontinental Championship.
-The match began with Booker executing a spinebuster.
+The match began with Booker T executing a spinebuster.
 Booker T won the match by disqualification after Christian hit him with the title belt, meaning Christian retained the title.

 After that, Austin faced Bischoff in the second round of the Redneck Triathlon; they have to place their face on Mae Young's crotch.
 Bischoff won after Austin forfeited, performing a Stunner on Young.

 In the next match, Kane and Rob Van Dam faced La Résistance (René Duprée and Sylvan Grenier) for the World Tag Team Championship.
 This was the final pay-per-view that featured a masked Kane until the 2012 Royal Rumble.
 La Résistance gained the early advantage when Grenier performed a DDT on RVD.
 Kane and Van Dam, however, regained control when Kane chokeslammed Duprée.
 Towards the end, Kane brawled with Grenier and Duprée at ringside, prompting Van Dam to perform an aerial technique onto ringside.
 La Résistance, however, avoided the attack resulting in Van Dam landing on Kane.
 In the ring, while Kane was still at ringside, La Resistance performed a double spinebuster on Van Dam, proceeding into a pinfall to win the World Tag Team Championship.